hzeller/txtempus/README.md

 #### MSF
-The [MSF] (United Kingdom) has yet another encoding, transferring two bits per second (but only one of it contains information).
+The [MSF] (United Kingdom) has yet another encoding, transferring two bits per second.
 Carrier is 60kHz.
 _(Not tested with an actual radio clock yet.
 Please report if it works for you!)_

 ### Minimal External Hardware